Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Experiments

+\textbf{Experimental Design.} We compare our SP generation models (Joint and Extract-and-Build) with the following baselines and oracles on the CNN/DailyMail test set.
+As baselines, we consider (1) a \textbf{SOTA Extractive Summarization Model, MatchSum~\citep{zhong2020extractive}} that we also use to extract initial document sentences for our Extract-and-Build SP generation model, (2) \textbf{SOTA Abstractive Summarization Models, BART~\citep{lewis2020bart} and PEGASUS~\citep{zhang2020pegasus}}, and (3) \textbf{Random SP Models} that randomly sample the number of summary sentences from \{1,2,3,4\}, and for each summary sentence, randomly sample and execute a tree structure with randomly chosen leaf nodes from all or top-k document sentences.
+As oracles, we consider the same models introduced in~\cref{sec:eval_rq1} for RQ1.
+They provide an estimate of the upper bound of SP models.

-\paragraph{Evaluation Metrics.} We compare all methods using ROUGE scores~\citep{lin2004rouge}.
-Additionally, we also evaluate the factuality of the generated summaries (with respect to the source document) using a state-of-the-art factuality metric, QuestEval~\citep{scialom2021questeval} that is shown to correlate well with humans. \paragraph{Results with ROUGE.}
+\textbf{Evaluation Metrics.} Besides ROUGE, we also evaluate the factuality of the generated summaries (with respect to the source document) using QuestEval that is shown to correlate well with humans.

-Table~\ref{tab:main} shows the results.
-We observe that our initial SP generation models obtain R-2 and R-L scores of 16 and 26 respectively, with the two-stage Extract-and-Build model performing slightly better than our Joint model.
-We attribute this to the Extract-and-Build model generating programs over a good initial set of document sentences.
-Both of our models outperform the Random SP generation models by up to 4 R-2 points, demonstrating that they learn useful patterns of which neural modules should act on which document sentences and in what order.
-Compared to state-of-the-art abstractive summarization models, our models' interpretability (as discussed in \cref{sec:simulatability}) comes at the cost of some drop in performance (about 5 points in R-2).
-However, the oracle results suggest that our models provide good starting points for better SP generation models and that there is substantial room for improvement in future work (e.g., the \search{} Top-1 model obtains an R-2 of 35, leaving a large gap of 19 R-2 points between an SP generation model and oracle SPs).
+\looseness-1 \textbf{Results.} Table~\ref{tab:main} shows the results.
+We observe that our models obtain R-2 and R-L scores of 16 and 26 respectively.
+The Extract-and-Build model performs slightly better than our Joint model, possibly due to the former generating programs over a good initial set of document sentences.
+Both of our models outperform the Random SP baselines, demonstrating that they learn useful patterns of which neural modules should act on which document sentences.
+Compared to SOTA abstractive models, our models' interpretability (as discussed in \cref{sec:simulatability}) comes at the cost of some drop in performance (about 5 points in R-2).
+However, the oracle results suggest that our models provide good starting points for better SP generation models and that there is substantial room for improvement in future work (e.g., the \search{} Top-1 model obtains an R-2 of 35, leaving a large gap of 19 R-2 points to oracle SPs).
 We hope the community will explore and improve upon our SP generation models, as a way to make progress on the important and challenging task of developing interpretable abstractive summarization models.
+We observe a similar trend for the QuestEval scores where our models largely outperform the random SP baselines, while showing worse performance than BART and PEGASUS, possibly because of the cascading effect of compositional generation via SPs.